 (pictures from the Doug Quick Collection)

-KADI tried to also market its logo during the 1970s with key chains, t-shirts, and bumper stickers much like KSHE.
-KSHE was probably more successful as it appealed to the "bad boy" demographic who were more likely to display KSHE logoed clothing and bumper stickers(see KSHE below).
+KADI also tried to market its logo during the 1970s with key chains, t-shirts, and bumper stickers, much like KSHE.
+KSHE was probably more successful as it appealed to the "bad boy" demographic, who were more likely to display KSHE logoed clothing and bumper stickers(see KSHE below).

 Here's an aircheck from one of my favorite stations in St. Louis in the mid-'70s with Sam Kaiser.
-It was a great progressive alternative to KSHE as well as the typical top 40 stations in the market.
-It was a much softer, easier to listen to progressive format.
-With the likes of Seals and Crofts, CSN, Gordon Lightfoot, and other superstars of the 70s the station probably appealed to a more mature top 40 audience probably burnt out by the likes of KSLQ(FM) at 98.1 and KXOK(AM) at 630KC.
+It was a great progressive alternative to KSHE and the typical top 40 stations in the market.
+It was a much softer, easier-to-listen-to progressive format.
+With the likes of Seals and Crofts, CSN, Gordon Lightfoot, and other superstars of the 70s, the station probably appealed to a more mature top 40 audience, probably burnt out by the likes of KSLQ(FM) at 98.1 and KXOK(AM) at 630 KC.

 (YouTube)